MehadND/real-time-rendering-4/README.md

 The goal of the part 2 of the project is to refactor this code so that you:

 - Update your GameObject or Renderable to also encapsulate the scale, position and rotation of a collection of vertices (3D object).

-- Create a Camera object which encapsulates the functionality of the camera.

-- Update your GameObject so that you can create the vertex buffer object from the triangles specified in an OBJ file.

-- Create a basic interactive scene demonstrating all features of your project.
-	* For example navigating around a simple scene of objects loaded from obj files.

 </details>